COprivacy/ControledeEstoque/replit.md

 ## Overview

-A simple inventory management web application designed for Brazilian small businesses (minimarkets, retail shops).
-The system provides product management, point-of-sale (PDV) functionality with barcode scanning, sales tracking, reporting features, and Brazilian invoice (NF-e/NFC-e) emission through Focus NFe API integration.
-Built with a focus on simplicity and mobile-first design for on-the-go inventory management.
+A web application designed for Brazilian small businesses, offering inventory management, point-of-sale (PDV) with barcode scanning, sales tracking, and reporting.
+A key feature is the integration with Focus NFe API for Brazilian invoice (NF-e/NFC-e) emission.
+The system prioritizes simplicity, mobile-first design, and includes comprehensive financial management and employee permission controls.
+Users are responsible for their Focus NFe account credentials.

-**Important:** Each user configures their own Focus NFe account credentials, ensuring the developer assumes no fiscal costs or responsibilities.

 ## User Preferences